 Probably the most vital tip for all those who are comparatively new to AdWords Express is to start off with a small budget of around $300 or even less than that.
 This platform is anyway easier than AdWords but there are a few levers that you pull off to affect the performance of the campaign.
 If you leave this unchecked and unattended, Google can spend your budget through the usage of automated bidding, irrelevant search queries, and keywords with broad matches.
 All these areas need to be taken into account.
 Since AWE uses broad match keywords, this means that your ad will be visible for a wide array of search engine queries.

 #2: Link Google Analytics and AdWords Express

 Do you already have an account with Google Analytics?
-If yes, set it up, link it to AdWords Express as this will let you set campaign goals within AWE which contribute to your business goals in Google Analytics.
-Merchants are allowed to target their personal campaigns to attract calls, clicks or on-site actions and the only time you have to pay is when a customer clicks on your ad.
+If yes, set it up, and link it to AdWords Express as this will let you set campaign goals within AWE which contribute to your business goals in Google Analytics.
+Merchants are allowed to target their personal campaigns to attract calls, clicks, or on-site actions and the only time you have to pay is when a customer clicks on your ad.
 Google even offers you a step-by-step process of linking your Analytics with AWE.

 #3: Make the right queries

 It is definitely in the best interests of Google to ensure that all its users feel comfortable while using AdWords Express.
 With a better experience, we will be more eager to continue spending.
-Hence we do have easy access to wide array of resources to help people through different issues.
+Hence we do have easy access to a wide array of resources to help people through different issues.
 The support level is considerably lower than whatever you could receive as a customer of AdWords but AWE still offers enough information for resolving such issues.
 You just have to ask about them.

 So, as we see, AdWords needs more time and effort but at the same time, they are capable of producing considerably better results as compared to AWE.
-Nevertheless, if yours is a small business with tight budget, AdWords Express can definitely be a good platform.
+Nevertheless, if yours is a small business with a tight budget, AdWords Express can definitely be a good platform.